A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

 \subsection{Motivation}

-In this document, we extend the Lamperti representation of Continuous State Branching Processes so that it allows immigration.
-First, we will see how to find discrete (and simpler) counterparts to our results in terms of the familiar Galton-Watson process with immigration and its representation using two independent random walks.
+In this document, we extend the Lamperti representation of continuous state branching processes so that it allows immigration.
+First, we will see how to find discrete (and simpler) counterparts to our results in terms of the familiar Galton--Watson process with immigration and its representation using two independent random walks.

-Consider a genealogical structure with immigration such as the one depicted in Figure \ref{GSI}.
+Consider a genealogical structure with immigration such as the one depicted in Figure~\ref{GSI}.

+When ordering its elements in breadth-first order (with the accounting policy of numbering immigrants after the established population in each generation), $\chi_i$ will denote the number of children of individual~$i$.
+Define a first version of the breadth-first walk $\tilde x= ( \tilde x_i )$ by

+Consider also the immigration process $y= ( y_n )_{n\geq0}$ where $y_n$ is the quantity of immigrants arriving at generations less than or equal to $n$ (not counting the initial members of the population as immigrants).
+Finally, suppose the initial population has $k$ members.
+If $c_n$ denotes the number of individuals of generations $0$ to $n$, $c_{n+1}$ is obtained from $c_n$ by adding the quantity of sons of each member of the $n$th generation plus the immigrants, leading to